 Takhini Hot Springs

 There’s nothing like a nice soak in some steaming hot water to help you relax.
-The Takhini Hot Springs are a series of natural mineral hot pools only 29 kilometres from downtown Whitehorse.
+The Takhini Hot Springs are a series of natural mineral hot pools only 18 miles from downtown Whitehorse.
 These pools were used for centuries by local First Nations, and became a commercial site all the way back in 1907.
-The water is a balmy 41 degrees Celcius meaning you can enjoy it every season of the year, no matter the temperature outside.
+The water is a balmy 107 degrees Fahrenheit, meaning you can enjoy it every season of the year, no matter the temperature outside.
 Beyond the pools themselves, the Takhini Hot Springs sit on 200 acres of land that you can explore on foot or on cross country skis.
 So give your muscles a bit of a work out before relaxing them in the pools.

 S. S. Klondike